oVirt/ovirt-site/source/develop/release-management/features/virt/high-performance-vm.html.md

 Alternatively, if the new VM is based on a 'Blank' Template then the user should set the following required/recommended high performance configuration as part of the API request:
 Enable host_passthrough, set cpu_pinning, disable soundcard, disable migration, disable balloon, enable serial console, enable huge pages, enable high availability, set io threads num to 1.

-     For Example if all is set in a high perfomance template:
+     An Example for creating a VM based on a high perfomance template:

      POST .../api/vm